kc-anyalebechi/depressgo/project-2-README.md

 ## Project Description

-For this project, I will be creating a mental health app that provides motivational quotes for our visits.
+For this project, I will be creating a spiritual and mental health app that provides motivational quotes for our visits.
 The quotes will be curated based on how they are feeling that day (Good, So-so, or Bad).
 I also plan on providing a subscription feature where they can receive a daily quote of the day.

-With their subscription they will receive a free e-book, short daily reads, and resources that will provide ongoing emotional and spirital support.
+With their subscription they will receive a free e-book, short daily reads, and resources that will provide ongoing emotional and spiritual support.

 “Today is the first day
 of the rest of your life.”